Red-Frontier/RedFrontier/Readme.md

 <img width="1536" height="376" alt="image" src="https://github.com/user-attachments/assets/4586a742-7e58-4311-be00-54edef84c6db" />
 A narrative campaign mod for Kerbal Space Program built on the Contract Configurator framework.
 Red Frontier augments KSP's sandbox with a structured space program, with missions that build on each other, characters who comment on your progress, and infrastructure that persists and matters.

-Chapter 1 takes you from first orbit to a self-sustaining operation in the Duna system.
+Kerbal Space Program gives you everything you need to run a space program.
+What it doesn't give you is a reason to.

+Red Frontier doesn't replace the sandbox — it gives it direction.
+A structured sequence of missions with characters, stakes, and a story that builds toward something.
+The tools are still yours.
+Red Frontier just gives them somewhere to go.

 <img width="1492" height="837" alt="image" src="https://github.com/user-attachments/assets/f0aa57a5-78e9-4999-882d-999f4331c6b6" />